Tarmean/HaskellORM/README.md

 SELECT A.customer_id, A.* FROM Account A WHERE A.availBalance > 25000 AND A.customer_id IN (?,?,?,...)
 ```

-The `cust.accounts` uses -XRecordDotSyntax to find the join metadata.
+The `cust.accounts` uses -XRecordDotSyntax to resolve the join metadata, but there is no real field.

 The process goes: